 While peer-to-peer networks have many advantages over the client / server model, there are also challenges that are unique and require careful thought and practice to overcome.
 In our process of overcoming these challenges while building IPFS, we took care to build our solutions in a modular, composable way, into what is now libp2p.
 Although libp2p grew out of IPFS, it does not require or depend on IPFS, and today many projects use libp2p as their network transport layer.
 Together we can leverage our collective experience and solve these foundational problems in a way that benefits an entire ecosystem of developers and a world of users.

-Here I’ll try to briefly outline the main problem areas that are addressed by libp2p today (early 2019).
+Here we’ll briefly outline the main problem areas that are addressed by libp2p.
 This is an ever-growing space, so don’t be surprised if things change over time.
-We’ll do our best to keep this section up-to-date as things progress, but if you notice something missing or have other ideas for improving this documentation, please reach out to let us know.
+If you notice something missing or have other ideas for improving this documentation, please reach out to let us know.

 At the foundation of libp2p is the transport layer, which is responsible for the actual transmission and receipt of data from one peer to another.
 There are many ways to send data across networks in use today, with more in development and still more yet to be designed. libp2p provides a simple interface that can be adapted to support existing and future protocols, allowing libp2p applications to operate in many different runtime and networking environments.